mdn/content/files/en-us/web/javascript/reference/global_objects/parseint/index.md

 To convert a number to its string literal in a particular radix, use [`thatNumber.toString(radix)`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString).

 Because `parseInt()` returns a number, it may suffer from loss of precision if the integer represented by the string is [outside the safe range](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger).
-The [`BigInt()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt/BigInt) function supports parsing integers of arbitrary length accurately by returning a {{jsxref("BigInt")}}.
+The [`BigInt()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt/BigInt) function supports parsing integers of arbitrary length accurately, by returning a {{jsxref("BigInt")}}.

 ## Examples